-is set to launch an app store specifically designed for locally relevant apps.
+Orange Tunisia is set to launch an app store specifically designed for locally relevant apps.
 By locally I mean Tunisia and mostly the French and Arabic speaking Africans.
-The launch will be on May 31st and the app store will be located at .
-Already the is up and running where all developers will can now submit apps and 70% of the revenue will go to the developer.
-It will not be be the first apps store to go live in an African country as but with mostly free apps.
+The launch will be on May 31st and the app store will be located at m.orange.tn.
+Already the developer centre is up and running where all developers will can now submit apps and 70% of the revenue will go to the developer.
+It will not be be the first apps store to go live in an African country as Safaricom is already running such a store but with mostly free apps.

 Safaricom is using app aggregators like Getjar and others, it is a move which will boost local innovation.
 Nzioka Waita of Safaricom says that the company does not have the capacity to deal with individual developers and so the apps “aggregators” will cover for that.
 This move might mean lower revenue for the Kenyan developers submitting on Safaricom’s app store.
 The Safaricom’s App store already has more than 5,565 mainly international apps.